F5ChannelSE/f5-azure-afm/docs/class01/bigip-base.rst

        modify sys db ipsec.if.checkpolicy { value "disable" }
        modify sys db connection.vlankeyed { value "disable" }

 #.
 Configure local DNS cache for the F5 Firewall by getting the internal Self IP address from the table above.
-Replace  **10.0.3.4** with INTERNAL SELF IP address from the info captured in the table above.
+Replace **10.0.3.4** with INTERNAL SELF IP address from the info captured in the table above if different

    .. code-block:: shell